Euclideon/vaultsdksamples/integrations/unity-csharp/README.md

 ## Basic Example

-This is an example demonstrating how to use VDK with unity, it includes a minimalist example of a flight camera and an attached collider.
+This is an example demonstrating how to use Vault SDK with Unity, it includes a minimalist example of a flight camera and an attached collider.
 Unlimited detail rendering is implemented as a postprocessing effect that can be applied to cameras in order to display UDS objects.